jymcheong/OpenEDRclient/README.md

 ## Nxlog-CE
 This is an archived version of NXLog-CE tested with OpenEDR client agents.
 For commercial deployments, please contact NXLOG for commercial license.

+## Building your own installer
+- git clone this
+- change Sysmon, smconfig.xml or whatever that you need to
+- use powershell navigate to the project path
+- run: `Get-Content .\createArchive.ps1 -raw | iex`